Learning objective

 Recap and recall

-Before starting this unit, you might want to check that children can recall that: The timbre (quality of sound, e.g smooth, scratchy, twinkly) of instruments played affects the mood and style of a piece of music.
+Before starting this unit, check that the children can recall: The timbre (quality of sound, e.g smooth, scratchy, twinkly) of instruments affects the mood and style of a piece of music.
 An ensemble is a group of musicians who perform together.
-To perform well, it is important to listen to…
+To perform well, musicians need to listen carefully to other members of their ensemble.

 This content is for subscribers only.
 Join for access today.